wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/classification-incident-alerts.md

 :::image type="content" source="../media/3-classification-types.png" alt-text="Screenshot showing the different classification types":::

-From the classification options, if you select **True alert**, you’ll be prompted with to provide a determination.
+From the classification options, if you select **True alert**, you'll be prompted with to provide a determination.

 :::image type="content" source="../media/3-true-positivie-determination.png" alt-text="Screenshot showing the available determination options.":::